-A clogged septic system can be due to multiple causes.
-Perhaps you throw items down the drain that don’t belong inside a septic tank.
-Another cause is a clogged outlet filter.
-We’ll explain how this filter works and why cleaning this component is just as important as pumping the septic tank.
+If your septic system is clogged, how can you find out what’s causing it?
+Maybe something was thrown down the drain that didn’t belong there.
+Or maybe you’ve got a clogged septic outlet filter.
+Knowing how this filter works and why it needs to be kept clean is just as important as pumping the septic tank.

 We Clean and Install Outlet Filters

 Lil John Sanitary Services handles the dirty work, from septic system maintenance to grease trap cleaning.
-An outlet filter is an inexpensive contraption that prevents costly repairs; take care of this component with regular maintenance.
+An outlet filter is an inexpensive contraption that prevents costly repairs; taking care of it can add years of life to your system.